Disease Modifying Therapies Choices booklet

 • Ocrevus (ocrelizumab)

-It is important that if treatment is found to be ineffective, or intolerable side effects are experienced, it should be stopped, under the guidance of your health professional and an alternative offered if possible.
+It is important to note that if treatment is found to be ineffective, or intolerable side effects are experienced, it should be stopped under the support and guidance of your neurologist and an alternative offered if possible.

 Pregnancy can also lead to a drug being stopped as many are not suitable to continue use.
 However, some DMTs may be considered safe or can be used instead of other drugs for an interim period until the original drug can be resumed safely.